-Notes Payable and Accounts Payable and Accrued Expenses.
-The carrying amount of notes payable and accounts payable and accrued expenses approximates fair value due to the relatively short-term maturities of these financial instruments.
+Accounts Payable and Accrued Expenses.
+The carrying amount of accounts payable and accrued expenses approximates fair value due to the relatively short-term maturities of these financial instruments.

-Long-term Debt and Lease Liabilities.
+Long-term Debt.
 The fair value of interest-bearing fixed-rate loans is based on the discounted value of expected future cash flows using the applicable market rates for similar types of instruments as of reporting date.
-Discount rates used for Philippine peso-denominated loans are 1.28% to 2.71% and 1.11% to 2.08% as of March 31, 2021 and December 31, 2020, respectively.
+Discount rates used for Philippine pesodenominated loans are 1.34% to 2.97% and 1.27% to 2.84% as of March 31, 2022 and December 31, 2021, respectively.